oils-for-unix/oils/doc/oil-help.md

     oil$ = 1 + 2*3
     (Int)   7

 It's meant to be used interactively.
-Think of it like an assignment with no variable on the left.
+Think of it as an assignment with no variable on the left.

 #### underscore